Fabian144/ChasRecipeProject/README.md

 - **Comment section** on the recipe pages for the ability to leave a comment on each recipe

-- **Rating display** on each  recipe card that displays the recipe's average rating
+- **Recipe cards** with an image of the recipe and the recipe's name, description, average rating and additional information

 ## Live demo 💻
 Visit the website here: https://fabian144.github.io/ChasRecipeProject/